treasure-data/serverengine/README.md

 se.run
 ```

 ### Live restart

-You can restart a server process without waiting for completion of shutdown process (if `supervisor` and `enable_detach` parameters are enabled).
+You can restart a server process without waiting for completion of all workers using `INT` signal (`supervisor=true` and `enable_detach=true` parameters must be enabled).
-This feature is useful to minimize downtime where workers take long time to complete tasks.
+This feature allows you to minimize downtime where workers take long time to complete a task.

 ```
 # 1. starts server